NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/interface/api/_index.md

 If an upload fails or times out:
 1. You can retry the upload using the same pre-signed URL if it hasn't expired
-2. If the URL has expired, you must delete the file registration and register it again to get a new URL
+2. If the URL has expired, delete the file registration and register it again to get a new URL

 ## Status Lifecycle